BehnamBeiki/duplicutter/README.md

 #### A minimalistic card game, written in ES6 using Phaser 3

-The first duplicated card cuts the game!
+Rule: The first duplicated card cuts the game!

+# Play

+To play the game please visit [Here](https://behnambeiki.github.io/Duplicutter/)

 # Setup

-To play this game you’ll need to install a few things before you have a working copy of the project.
+You’ll need to install a few things before you have a working copy of the project.

 ## 1. Clone this repo: